mattvenn/multi_project_tools/README.md

 * test with vga_clock - as it uses .hex files. will probably break the include system
 * caravel test duplication is ugly
 * template repository with everything in the right place and a default yaml
-* assert all projects have different IDs
 * if lvs fails, return code is pass
 * if cocotb test fails, the return code from make is a pass
 * fetch projects from a git ref
 * check license